Takeda Clinical Trials

 What information is provided for each trial?

 When you select one of the trials from your search, the first thing you’ll see is the protocol information about the trial.
 It’s a written description of the design of a particular trial that includes relevant scientific background and statistical information.
-In addition, completed trials summary result information may be provided that generally includes efficacy, safety, and potentially pharmacokinetic and other results, but does not include patient-level data from each participant.
-If patient level data is available for a given clinical trial, a link will be provided along with the study results to allow qualified researchers to access our data request system via clinicalstudydatarequest .com.
+In addition, the completed trials summary result information may be provided that generally includes efficacy, safety, and potentially pharmacokinetic and other results, but does not include patient-level data from each participant.
+If patient level data is available for a given clinical trial, a link will be provided along with the study results to allow qualified researchers to access our data request system via the Vivli portal.

 Terms You Might See